List of numismatics awards: Jeffrey North Medal for Services to British Numismatics

 Administered by British Numismatic Society—Instituted in 2008, for exceptional services to British Numismatics.

 Jessie Webb Award

 Administered by the Numismatic Association of Victoria (Australia) -- Instituted in 2017.
 An annual award for the best article in the Victorian Numismatic Journal by a female member of an Australian numismatic society.

 Jeton de Vermeil

-Administered by the Société française de numismatique.
+The Jeton de Vermeil is administered by the Société française de numismatique.
 Awarded annually to a foreign (non-French) scholar of numismatics, and every three years to the outgoing president of the society.

 Lhotka Memorial Prize

 Administered by the Royal Numismatic Society—endowed in 1962 by the late Honorary Fellow, Professor J.F.
 Lhotka (University of Oklahoma), in memory of his father, Dr. J.F.
 Lhotka.
 It is awarded to the author of the book or article in English considered most helpful to the elementary student of numismatics and published in the previous two calendar years.